jfemiani/facade-segmentation/README.md

 # SEGNET-FACADE

+# Requirements (or Recommendations)
+- An NVIDIA graphics card / GPU with a fair amount of RAM.
+I use an 11Gb card for training and inference, you may be able to get by with less.
+During inference, my system reports that a bit over 4Gb is used, during training it is closer to 8Gb.
+You may be able to change the code to use `cpu` mode but I have not run this code on a machine without NVIDA hardware.
+- A system with a decent amount of RAM.
+I expect that 32Gb would be a good number; all of my machines have much more than that.

 # Installation

 You may may use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/wiki/Installation) to run this code.
 I have already built a machine and put it on Dockerhub [jfemiani'segnet-facade](https://hub.docker.com/r/jfemiani/segnet-facade/) .
 You should be able to use that once `nvidia-docker` is installed, but you may also wish to build your own image.
 To do that  run